-Restorative dentistry covers everything that rebuilds a tooth or replaces a missing one.
-The right choice depends on how much natural tooth remains, the health of the bone and gums, and your budget.
+Restorative dentistry covers everything that rebuilds a damaged tooth or replaces a missing one.
+The right choice depends on how much natural tooth is left, the health of the bone and gums beneath it, and your budget.
+There is rarely a single answer.

 Start with the overviews below, then compare specific options side by side.